Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Inference for Data-Adaptive Parameters via Estimating Equations

 The second condition is a regularity condition on the set of parameters: \begin{enumerate} \item[(b)] $\boldsymbol{\theta}$ can be restricted to a bounded open set $\Theta$. \end{enumerate}

-The third and fourth conditions restrict the complexity of the trial-specific treatment effect estimators and the estimator for $g_N$: $\Hat{\alpha}^g$ should be smooth in $g$ and $\mathcal{G}$ should not be too complex. \begin{enumerate} \item[(c)] The following classes of real- or matrix-valued functions on $\mathbb{N} \times \mathcal{M}^*_{NP}$ are bounded $P_0$-Donsker classes: $\left\{ \Hat{\alpha}^g: g \in \mathcal{G} \right\}$, $\left\{ \Hat{\beta}: g \in \mathcal{G} \right\}$, and $\left\{ \Hat{\Sigma}^g: g \in \mathcal{G} \right\}$.
-This is understood to hold element wise for the latter class. \item[(d)] Consider $g \mapsto \Hat{\alpha}^g(n, P^T_n)$ and $g \mapsto \hat{\Sigma}^g(n, P^T_n)$ as random real- and matrix-valued functions on $\mathcal{G}$ indexed by $(n, P^T_n)$.
+The third and fourth conditions restrict the complexity of the trial-specific treatment effect estimators and the estimator for $g_N$: $\Hat{\alpha}^g$ should be smooth in $g$ and $\mathcal{G}$ should not be too complex. \begin{enumerate} \item[(c)] The following classes of real- or matrix-valued functions on $\mathbb{N} \times \mathcal{M}^*_{\text{NP}}$ are bounded $P_0$-Donsker classes: $\left\{ \Hat{\alpha}^g: g \in \mathcal{G} \right\}$, $\left\{ \Hat{\beta}: g \in \mathcal{G} \right\}$, and $\left\{ \Hat{\Sigma}^g: g \in \mathcal{G} \right\}$.
+This is understood to hold element wise for the latter class. \item[(d)] Consider $g \mapsto \Hat{\alpha}^g(n, \mathbb{P}^T_n)$ and $g \mapsto \Hat{\Sigma}^g(n, \mathbb{P}^T_n)$ as random real- and matrix-valued functions on $\mathcal{G}$ indexed by $(n, \mathbb{P}^T_n)$.
 These functions are $P_0$-a.e.~continuous at $g^*$ with respect to the metric induced by the supremum norm. \end{enumerate} Conditions (c--d) can be shown using many strategies.
 In the following remark, we outline one such strategy that (practically) does not restrict the class of estimators for the trial-specific treatment effects. \begin{remark} By \textcite[Theorem 19.5]{van2000asymptotic}, $\Hat{\alpha}^{\mathcal{G}} := \left\{ \Hat{\alpha}^g: g \in \mathcal{G} \right\}$ is a $P_0$-Donsker class if

 where $N_{[]}$ is the bracketing number.
-If we additionally assume that\footnote{This holds for any reasonable estimator.
+If we additionally assume that\footnote{This holds for many commonly used smooth estimators.
 Let $d := \lVert g_1 - g_2 \rVert_{\infty}$.
-Then the maximum difference between the transformed surrogate, using $g_1$ or $g_2$, for data points with non-zero probability under $P^T_n$ is $d$.
-Most reasonable estimators will satisfy the following: shifting the observed outcomes with at most $d$ will not change the estimated treatment effect by more than $d$.
-These estimators satisfy the stated condition.
+Then the maximum difference between the transformed surrogate, using $g_1$ or $g_2$, for data points with non-zero probability under $\mathbb{P}^T_n$ is $d$.
+Many estimators satisfy the following: shifting the observed outcomes by at most $d$ will not change the estimated treatment effect by more than $d$.
 Note, however, that this may fail for estimators of ratios (e.g., estimator for the relative risk) if the denominator is close to zero.} for all $g_1, g_2 \in \mathcal{G}$,

 where $P_0 F^2 < \infty$, then \textcite[Theorem 9.23]{kosorok2008introduction} shows that